 Masters in project management schools seek to prepare graduates to take on these and other challenges through a combination of coursework, practicums and projects.
 Universities that offer masters degrees in project management on campus also provide students with the opportunity to interact with peers and professors face-to-face as they learn the tools and techniques needed to excel in this industry.

-Masters in project management on campus progams come in many types.
-A master’s in project management focuses specifically on the skills necessary to see a project from its inception through its completion.
-Some MBA programs offer a project management concentration alongside more general business classes.
-Other master’s degrees may be specific to a particular field, but include project management classes.
+Masters in project management schools may offer a wide variety of programs.
+A master’s in project management program focuses specifically on the skills necessary to see a project from its inception through its completion.
+Schools may also offer MBA programs with a project management concentration alongside more general business classes.

 Project management is a diverse field that may offer professionals the opportunity to purse a number of different potential career paths.
 Project managers might pursue potential career opportunities in industries including; healthcare, information technology, construction, transportation and engineering.
 Depending on their education and experience, they may oversee projects related to green technology, software development or infrastructure.
 While many work for corporations, government and nonprofit organizations also employ project managers.
 A small sampling of project management careers includes:

 - Information Technology Project Managers – Oversee computer, electronic and software activities within an organization.
 Projects may include the creation of new technologies or the implementation and expansion of existing technologies.